Overview

 Yoga

 Yoga is an ancient practice that has dramatically increased in popularity.
 In general, yoga is a form of exercise that involves postures and movements to build strength, flexibility, and balance.
 Yoga also incorporates breathing and meditation.
-There are many different types of yoga ranging from practices focused on meditation and relaxation to faster-paced yoga concentrating on strength and endurance.
+There are many different types of yoga, ranging from practices focused on meditation and relaxation to faster-paced yoga that concentrates on strength and endurance.
 Within different yoga disciplines, individual instructors also have their unique teaching styles.

 Benefits of Yoga